 /

-A three-quarter view of the Ganesha Sculpture, a stone composite replica showing detailed temple art with measurement lines.
+A front-facing view of the Ganesha Sculpture, a stone composite replica showing the deity dancing with small attendants.

-A hand holds an informational brochure featuring the Ganesha Sculpture, displaying detailed stone carving analysis and historical context.
+A hand holds an informational card featuring the Ganesha Sculpture, displaying detailed historical context and artistic analysis of the stone composite replica.

-A Ganesha Sculpture packaging set featuring a black gift box, certificate of authenticity, and thank you card on a table.
+The Ganesha Sculpture packaging set includes a black presentation box, certificate of authenticity, and thank you note on a table.

-A pair of hands holds a handcrafted sandstone Ganesha Sculpture, showcasing the intricate 10th-century temple art replica details.
+A pair of hands holds a hand-finished stone composite Ganesha Sculpture, showcasing the intricate details of the dancing deity.

 Ganesha